Sherlock Holmes (1984 TV series)

 The series was broadcast on the ITV network in the UK and starred Jeremy Brett as Holmes.
 Watson was played by David Burke in the first series (Adventures) and by Edward Hardwicke from the second series (Return) onwards.

 Plot

 In the late Victorian era, Sherlock Holmes is the world's only consulting detective.
 His practice is largely with private clients, but he is also known to assist the police, often in the shape of Inspector Lestrade, when their cases overlap.
 His clients range from private citizens of modest means to members of royalty.
 His ability to spot clues easily overlooked by others, bring certain specialist knowledge — for example chemistry, botany, anatomy – and deductive reasoning to bear on problems enable him to solve the most complex cases.
 He is assisted in his work by military veteran Dr. John Watson, with whom he shares rooms at 221B Baker Street.

-He craves mental stimulation, and is known to relapse into depression when there are insufficiently complex cases to engage him.
+Holmes craves mental stimulation, and is known to relapse into depression, and drug use when there are no sufficiently complex cases to engage him.